Daniel Kajzer

-Daniel Kajzer (born 23 February 1992) is a Polish professional footballer who plays as a goalkeeper for Arka Gdynia.
+Daniel Kajzer (born 23 February 1992) is a Polish professional footballer who plays as a goalkeeper for regional league club Slavia Ruda Śląska.

 Career

 ROW Rybnik

 Kajzer began his career with ROW Rybnik, making his senior debut in 2012.
-In 2012–13, his first season, he helped ROW Rybnik achieve promotion to the I liga.
-Kajzer made 103 total league appearances for five seasons with the club, keeping 28 clean sheets.
+In the 2012–13 season, he helped the team achieve promotion to I liga.
+Kajzer made a total of 103 league appearances across five seasons with the club, keeping 28 clean sheets.

 Botev Plovdiv

 On 12 June 2017, after a successful trial period, Kajzer signed a two-year contract with Bulgarian club Botev Plovdiv.
+He made his debut in the 2017 Bulgarian Supercup against the champions Ludogorets.
+The match was decided and won by Botev on penalties, with Kajzer saving the first penalty shot from Marcelinho.

-On 6 April Kajzer was included in the starting line-up and kept a clean sheet during the 1-0 win over Levski Sofia.
+On 6 April 2018, Kajzer was included in the starting line-up and kept a clean sheet during a 1–0 win in a derby match against Levski Sofia.

-On 29 April Kajzer saved a penalty in the last minutes for the 2-1 home win over CSKA Sofia.
+On 29 April, Kajzer saved a penalty in the last minutes of a 2–1 home win over CSKA Sofia.
 His performance in the game was selected for save of the week.

+On 24 April 2019, Botev faced CSKA Sofia in a second leg of the Bulgarian Cup semi-final.
+The match ended 3–3 at the "Bulgarian Army" stadium and sent Botev to the final.
+Kajzer was applauded for his efforts, saving a lot of chances in front of his goal and once again being one of Botev's most crucial players.

+With his great performances in Botev, he became one of the favourite players of the club's fans and Bultras.

 Arka Gdynia

 After spending the 2019–20 season as a back-up with Śląsk Wrocław, making only one cup appearance, on 28 July 2020 he joined Arka Gdynia.